ecomplus/client/README.md

 ## Get Customer
 `getCustomer(callback, id)`

-> It is a method to read a customer object by the ID.
+> Method to read a customer object by the ID.

 | Arguments | Type     | Required |
 | :---:     | :---:    | :---: |